max-mapper/multiplex/readme.md

 You can optionally set:

 * `opts.error` - forward errors on individual streams
+* `opts.lazy` - only open a channel when you start writing to it

 ### `multiplex.createStream([id])`

 Creates a new sub-stream with an optional whole string `id` (default is the stream channel id).

 Sub-streams are duplex streams.